-The Contractor shall maintain all erosion and sediment controls in effective working order including reconfiguring drainage lines as required during the construction process to ensure runoff from exposed areas is directed into sediment controls at all times.
+The Contractor shall maintain all erosion and sediment controls in effective working order including reconfiguring drainage lines as required during the construction process to ensure dirty water is directed into sediment controls at all times.

 Reuse of the water collected in sediment ponds or basins for dust suppression and roadworks is preferred over release into the environment.
 Where water is being stored for dust suppression the required design capacity of the basins shall be available.